Officer: Accused Tree Of Life Synagogue Shooter Robert Bowers Talked Of Killing Jews

 Authorities allege Bowers, 49, of Baldwin, Pennsylvania, perpetrated the deadliest attack on Jews in U.S. history.
 He also wounded seven, including five police officers, at the Tree of Life synagogue.

 Investigators say Bowers opened fire with an AR-15 rifle and other weapons during worship services inside the building, killing eight men and three women.
-He was arrested after a police tactical team tracked him down and shot him.READ MORE: Columbia Gas Urges People Who Need Help Paying Utility Bills To Reach Out
+He was arrested after a police tactical team tracked him down and shot him.READ MORE: Survey Finds Bad Habits In Drivers Have Increased Over The Past Year

 Three separate congregations — Tree of Life, Dor Hadash, and New Light — were conducting Sabbath services in different areas of the large building in Pittsburgh’s Squirrel Hill neighborhood when the attack happened.